 We believe in the concept of “Yes, and” to make sure every voice is heard and to listen and support the ensemble.

 We embrace imperfection while we strive to be present in the moment.

-In the 1920s, at the Hull House in Chicago, social worker Viola Spolin invented improvisation games to help immigrants acculturate into society.
+In the 1920s, at the Hull House in Chicago, social worker, actress, educator, director, author, and the creator of theater games Viola Spolin used improvisation games to help immigrants acculturate into society.
 We build upon this heritage.
 We offer exercises that provide a safe place to get outside our comfort zone, learn to let go of perfection and be present in the moment.
 All of this while laughing and playing together.

 CBS Profile Segment about Improv Therapy Group

 Bring Applied Improvisation To Your Facility